Free Range Priest.

 Three of them in the traditional model - full-time, salaried, and ‘in-charge’.

-One of them in the Sustainable Part-time model I developed alongside them.
+One of them in the Sustainable Part-time model I developed alongside the lay leaders of the congregation.

 • I served as an ‘in house’ consultant for sixty congregations - most of them small - and the clergy who ministered with them.